Pinterest Hidden Image

 smooth hazelnut butter in a blender jug.Pin

-Blitz for another 4-5 minutes until completely smooth and the consistency is runny without any lumps or grit.
+Step 6: Blitz for another 4-5 minutes until completely smooth and you have creamy hazelnut butter.
+The consistency should be runny without any lumps or grit.

 🍽 Serving Suggestions